bitrise-io/trace-android-sdk/README.md

 ## Debug mode

 The TraceSdk has a debug mode - currently this will mean more debug level log messages.

-Note: we do not log anything if your app is in release mode.
-To see these log messages your app should also be in debug mode.
+Please note if you are not using a debug build, and or minify is enabled it can affect these logs, and they can be stripped out depending on your configuration
+You also need to ensure that the TraceSdk has been initialised before setting the debug enabled mode.

 To enable this add the following to your project e.g. in your MainActivity: